Minas Gerais, Brazil – “Do not talk of Samarco. The phrase is cursed, simply because the river is cursed.”

 Since the flood, which extensively appears as Brazil’s worst-ever environmental catastrophe, life on the riverbank has been converted.

 After the mud arrived, Samarco prohibited the tribe from fishing and installed a fence to keep the tribespeople from drawing near the sacred waters of the “Water” because the Rio Doce is recognized in the Krenak language.
-Following court cases, the fence turned eliminated.
-The kids now shower in a water tank installed by using Samarco.
+Following court cases, the fence was eliminated.
+The kids now shower in a water tank installed by Samarco.

 The death of the Water has caused the Krenak to lose their identity.